marshareb/marshareb.github.io/_posts/2024-10-29-Klingenberg.md

 categories: ["Geometry", "Dynamics"]
 ---

-In this post, we talk about a new proof of Klingenberg's fact: an Anosov geodesic flow is without conjugate points.
+In this post, we talk about a proof of Klingenberg's fact: an Anosov geodesic flow is without conjugate points.

 # Result